danilw/Krita-StableDiffusion-WebUI-Colab/README.md

 # Krita-StableDiffusion-WebUI-Colab

-# Updated - this script had bug one token were not working, please redownload if script not working for you!
+# Updated - please redownload if script not working for you!

 ### Contact: [**Join discord server**](https://discord.gg/JKyqWgt)